faustozamparelli/FITM8/README.md

 ### Task

 1. Open the Create New Run pane
-2. Fill in the informations about your run
+2. Fill in the information about your run
 3. Scroll through your next workouts card in the home page

 ### Scenario